-Northeastern Illinois already feels the effects of climate change.
+Northeastern Illinois is feeling the effects of climate change.
 More intense storms are worsening flooding, making roads impassable, causing transit service delays, and damaging critical infrastructure.
-Temperatures are also on the rise, resulting in more frequent and intense heatwaves that can harm people as they travel and disrupt transit operations.
-In the future, these impacts are projected to become more frequent and intense across the region.
+Temperatures are on the rise, resulting in more frequent and intense heatwaves that can harm people as they travel and disrupt transit operations.
+These impacts are projected to become more frequent and intense across the region.

 As the federally designated metropolitan planning organization for northeastern Illinois, CMAP seeks to improve the region's transportation network's resilience to extreme weather and climate change.
-To do this, CMAP is developing a Transportation Resilience Improvement Plan (TRIP) that will identify transportation assets vulnerable to climate change and prioritize them for equitable resilience investments.
+CMAP is developing a Transportation Resilience Improvement Plan (TRIP) that will identify transportation assets vulnerable to climate change and prioritize them for investment.

 The TRIP will inform transportation planning and decision making at CMAP and throughout the region.
 It also will meet the Federal Highway Administration's Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT) program requirements for a resilience improvement plan.
-The TRIP will position northeastern Illinois to compete for PROTECT funds as well as other resilience funds.
+The TRIP positions northeastern Illinois to compete for PROTECT funds as well as other resilience funds.